 Although millennials are influenced by a law firm’s social impact, digital content, and social media presence, this could all be trumped by pricing.
 Almost 80% of millennials are heavily influenced by price and 66% of millennials would switch brands if they were offered at least a 30% discount.

 It can be difficult for law firms to attract and maintain their millennial clients due to this price sensitivity.
 While no one would expect you to lower your fees for everyone just to appease one generation, it could be effective to offer stripped-back service options.

 Millennials are very DIY-focused because of their unwillingness to make large expenditures and will often wait until they’ve exhausted all of their DIY options before seeking out a law firm.
-If you offer legal services at a flat fee, give them the option to do some of the initial work themselves, and then swoop in with a cheaper service package that finishes off the job for them, you position yourself to be a more feasible option for the more price-sensitive millennials.
+If you offer legal services at a flat fee, give them the option to do some of the initial work themselves.
+Then swoop in with a cheaper service package that finishes off the job for them.
+Now you position yourself to be a more feasible option for a price-sensitive millennial.

 43% of millennials say blog content is an important information source when they’re choosing an attorney.
 This is significantly higher than the average for other generations, where only 19% say the same.
 Content is key to your millennial marketing strategy.